CN-UPB/hierarchical-coordination/README.md

 The folders of the child coordinators, thereby, look exactly like the folder above (excluding the `fullgraph.dot` file).

-As it is complicated to read the final solution of the hierarchical VNF chaining problem from the MILP output, the api will conveniently create a folder under the specified `solution_path`.
+As it is complicated to read the final solution of the hierarchical VNF chaining problem from the MILP output, the API will conveniently create a folder under the specified `solution_path`.

     .
     ├── ending_times.yaml         # Ending timestamp of each coordinator